 As Christmas is just around the corner, why not gift someone you love with a screen printed t-shirt or sweater you have made!

-Some inspiration for a sweater logo design using our suede puff ink:
+Some design inspiration using our suede puff ink:

 What item you’re excited to screen print onto...